blog data secuirty hardware encrypted drives traveling lawyers hero

 These hardware defenses make Kingston IronKey the recognized and trusted storage drives for sensitive data.
 The VP50 series validate enterprise-grade security through independent Penetration Testing to eliminate cyber vulnerabilities and are FIPS 197 certified AES (Advanced Encryption Standard) 256-bit hardware encryption in XTS mode – the international standard that ensures superior data security and is recognized by the U.S. government.
 The KP200 series and D500S have FIPS 140-3 Level 3 certification (pending), the latest military-grade security defined for government agencies and the military, and is the strongest security available for highly sensitive and classified data.
 Both also have a NIST-approved epoxy structural layer to prevent attacks against its semiconductor components – further elevating the bar for data protection.

-Having confidential information stored on a password-protected, hardware-encrypted drive versus via the cloud or directly on the computer and email inbox is beneficial when lawyers travel to international locations with different policies and rules.
+Having confidential information stored on a password-protected, hardware-encrypted USB drive versus via the cloud or directly on the computer and email inbox is beneficial when lawyers travel to international locations with different policies and rules.
 Some countries allow personal computers or phone devices to be unlocked for inspection or even confiscation – exposing their contents to potential espionage or theft.
 The use of Kingston IronKey drives mitigates this risk and provides the best protection given all the potential scenarios faced by traveling attorneys.

 For sharing convenience between parties, or for situations where a password is initially forgotten due to human error, the VP50 series and D500S series drives allow multi-password options: User, Admin, and One-Time Recovery (for VP50 series and D500S); the traditional Complex password, offering 3 out of 4 character sets and at least 7-8 characters minimum depending on the drive; and the new Passphrase mode that provides free text from 10-64, or even up to 128, characters.
 The FBI and NIST recommend Passphrases as preferable to Complex passwords, and the longer passwords are past 15 characters, the more secure they are against guessing attempts.